Take a look at two data migration tools – Mover and Sharegate – as you plan your move from Google to Office 365.

 Pros:

-- It can migrate from a large list of applications, including Box, Dropbox and Google Shared/Team Drives.
+- It can migrate from a large list of applications, including Box, Dropbox and Google Shared or Team Drives.

-- Mover can migrate multithreaded, which drastically speeds up the data copy.
+- Migration Manager can migrate multithreaded, which drastically speeds up the data copy.

 - It’s simple to configure.